-The Sports Car Club of America (SCCA) sanctions the majority of performance rallies in the United States.
-Other sanctioning bodies are National Auto Sport Association (NASA) and the United States Automobile Club (USAC).
+Rally America (RA) and the National Auto Sport Association (NASA) sanction and insure the majority of performance rallies in the United States.
+Other sanctioning bodies are the United States Automobile Club (USAC) and the Sports Car Club of America (SCCA) for selected events.
 The California Rally Series (CRS) has regional championships in various classes and includes events organized by all of these bodies.

 Stage rallies require a co-driver and fully prepared vehicle (rollcage, safety harnesses, etc.) and use a "routebook" with highly accurate mileages to define the course.
 They range from simple "coefficient 1" local events of 10 miles or less, to longer "coefficient 2" rallies with 10-30 miles of stage roads to "coefficient 3" events with 30-65 miles.
-Larger rallies such as those in the SCCA ProRally Series usually include 100-150 miles of stages over two days.
+Larger rallies such as those in one of the national championships usually include 100-150 miles of stages over two days.

 "Rallysprints" are coefficient 1 events that only require a driver and are often held on closed stadium courses.
-RallyCross events also require only a driver and these autocrosses-on-dirt give the other members of a rally team a chance to compete in the team car!
-In fact, RallyCross competition allows almost any vehicle - license, insurance, and rollcage are not required!
+Rallycross events also require only a driver and these autocrosses-on-dirt give the other members of a rally team a chance to compete in the team car!
+In fact, Rallycross competition allows almost any vehicle - license, insurance, and rollcage are not required!